TomBruns/SharepointCatalogs/README.md

 ## Interesting Challenges

 * The Sharepoint pages are built dynamically so the page elements have random names.
 This made selecting page elements by ID not feasible.
 The approach used was selecting by XPath instead.
 * The `submit` button on the `New Item` page seems to only be enabled based on some difficult to automate interaction with the mouse.
-We execute it instead using the alternate access method `ALT-O`
+It is execute instead using the alternate access method `ALT-O`
-* Our Sharepoint site uses Federated Authentication.
+* The Sharepoint site uses Federated Authentication.
 I was not successful trying to automate this interaction so that the Sharepoint Client APIs could be used.